jeffbalagosa/cloze-deletion-formatter/README.md

 # Cloze Deletion Formatter

 ## Overview
 The **Cloze Deletion Formatter** is a Python-based tool that processes text containing cloze deletions (e.g., `{{c1::text}}`) to generate flashcards.
-It includes both a parser for extracting and formatting cloze deletions and a GUI application for easy input and previewing of flashcards.
+It includes a parser for extracting and formatting cloze deletions and a GUI application for easy input and previewing of flashcards.

 ## Features
 - **Cloze Deletion Parser:** Identifies and processes cloze deletion patterns in text.